 Yes, Pin 3 Hot to Pin 2 Hot adapter required

-If this is confusing feel free to ask more questions.
+I know this is confusing.
+Feel free to ask more questions.
 Once you know what configuration you want, let me know and I will send you a PayPal invoice.

 Warranty: BlowsMeAway warranties the Ultimate Series Microphones for 2 years from date of purchase.

-Here are a few happy Ultimate Series Microphone Customers....
+Here are a few more happy Ultimate Series Microphone Customers....

 "It took me a long time to find the solution for my harmonica set-up on stage.
 Greg's Ultimate 58 took care of the problem.
 Coming from the deep South of Baton Rouge, Louisiana we have a different approach on the harmonica.
 I learned from my dad, Raful Neal and Slim Harpo.
 We stick to the true sound of the harp and that's what I like about the Ultimate 58.
 It's very comfortable to play with the harmonica, it sounds great and the volume control give me all the leeway I need that I didn't have before.
 Thanks Greg, an excellent job."